You're Pitiful: Synopsis

-According to music critic Nathan Rabin, "You're Pitiful" functions as "an amusing character study of the contemporary loser."
+According to music critic Nathan Rabin, "You're Pitiful" functions as "an amusing character study of the contemporary loser".
 In the song, Yankovic chides a 42-year-old man who still lives a "pitiful" existence.
 The man is described in the lyrics as living with his mother and having a job at a convenience store working the Slurpee machine.
 His hobbies include playing Halo 2 and dabbling in amateur Star Trek cosplay.

 Recording and controversy

 In early 2006, Yankovic began recording parody songs for his upcoming album Straight Outta Lynwood.
 Yankovic initially approached James Blunt and asked if he could record a parody of his hit song "You're Beautiful".
 Blunt was receptive of the parody idea, and gave Yankovic permission; on April 12, 2006, Yankovic began recording the song.
 When Yankovic and his record company Volcano announced Straight Outta Lynwood would be released on June 27, 2006, Atlantic Records contacted Yankovic and said that they did not want this parody to be released.

-Atlantic records feared that, "it was 'too early' in James' career for a parody, and ... that focusing any more attention on 'Beautiful' at that point might lead to the perception of James as a 'one-hit wonder.'"
+Atlantic Records feared that "it was 'too early' in James' career for a parody, and [...] focusing any more attention on 'Beautiful' at that point might lead to the perception of James as a 'one-hit wonder'."
 Yankovic found this particularly odd, because in his experience, it was generally the artists who were unwilling to want parodies recorded and not record labels (as parody songs generate royalties, which in turn generate revenue for the label).
 According to Yankovic, "They didn't say I couldn't do the parody ... they just said they'd let me know 'when the time was right'."
 As such, Yankovic and his record label postponed the album's release date and cancelled their upcoming tour.
 Finally, months later, Yankovic got a response from Atlantic: "The 'right' time, apparently, was 'never'."